Evil Oath – A Kingdom on Fire Review

 Evil Oath is a twisted musical spectrum—dark and extreme black metal, a vortex-musical spectrum that’s bleak, twisted, and forged with the stench and the unholy spark, deep in the lowest depths of the archaic, where the sun can’t reach.
 It’s a unique blend of black metal and theatrical music, creating a distinct sound that is both dark and captivating.

-Evil Oath’s music is a relentless onslaught of blistering instrumentation, featuring a variety of drum strikes and beats, guitar work that alternates between cold tremolo riffs and consistent melodic/rhythm changes, and a strict ‘no clean singing’ policy.
+Evil Oath’s music is a relentless onslaught of blistering instrumentation, featuring various drum strikes and beats, guitar work that alternates between cold tremolo riffs and consistent melodic/rhythm changes, and a strict ‘no clean singing’ policy.

 The album comes to an end with the last song, The Sect Of Abuse.
 We want to give a shoutout to Evil Oath for letting us review their album, A Kingdom on Fire.
 Now, we’re going to wrap it up by talking about the final three sins and concluding the review.